R3Conclave/conclave-samples/psi-sample/README.md

 4. Verify this against the given constraint
 5. Send the request using EnclaveClient to the enclave

-Add conclave-client dependency to the client build.gradle.
+Add conclave-web-client dependency to the client build.gradle.
 This consists of the EnclaveClient class which will be used to encrypt and send mails to enclave

     implementation "com.r3.conclave:conclave-web-client:$conclaveVersion"